louisamand/instant_quoting_freight_websites_australia/README.md

 # Getting the rates of Australian instant quoting websites for palletised freight

+To run the analysis run Scrapers/all_scraper_prices.py after having chosen how long you want the program to run.

 ## Input

 **Be aware of typos in the input**